If you want to continue your nursing education beyond your LVN Program, you may want to consider the LVN to ADN Bridge program.

 - Psychosocial / Psychiatric Nursing

 - Pharmacology for Nursing

 What is the estimated cost of an LVN to ADN Bridge Program?

 The cost of an LVN to ADN Bridge program depends on the type of school you choose, the number of semesters it takes to complete the program, and whether you need to complete prerequisite and basic college coursework along with the program's core courses.
 Here are a few example LVN to ADN Bridge program costs.

-- Galen College - $315 per quarter credit hour (additional fees applicable)
+- Galen College - $400 per quarter credit hour (for tuition only)

 Be sure to visit your school's website to learn more about costs related to the LVN to ADN Bridge program you choose.